 - Lack of precision: If you block an entire domain because some of its pages are unsavory, you lose out on the scale you could achieve with other, high-quality pages in that same domain.

-- The never-ending story: A domain blacklist has to be constantly expanded as new properties are being created every day.
+- The never-ending story: A domain exclusion list has to be constantly expanded as new properties are being created every day.

 - Spoofing: Bad actors know their website is on your list and will fraudulently sell it under a name you trust instead.